SasukeFreestyle/XTLS-Iran-TLS/README.md

 root hard     nofile         65535
 ```

-Run this to apply settings
+Run this to apply settings.
 ```
 sudo sysctl -p
 ```
 ## Install Xray (XTLS)

 Create two folders in your username home folder.
-You should be in this folder when you log in
+You should be in this folder when you log in.

 ```
 mkdir xray